wsjgithub/3dCase/README.md

 <img src="https://raw.githubusercontent.com/wsjgithub/3dCase/master/images/gps.jpg" alt="alt text" width="300px">

 The bottom has a hole to let through the USB cable.

 <img src="https://raw.githubusercontent.com/wsjgithub/3dCase/master/images/usb.jpg" alt="alt text" width="300px">

 A new LED strip is added as an output device.

+###Limitations
+1. The motions sensor is not secured inside the case.
+The 3d printer doesn't do well with printing small parts with precise dimensions and it was difficult to use Tickercad to make anything precise.
+2. The LED strip is not fixed for the same reason.